Watching the terrestrial biosphere breathe

 Principal investigators: Margaret Torn and Dennis Baldocchi

 The largest flows of carbon between land and atmosphere come from terrestrial ecosystem photosynthesis and respiration.
-Across the Americas, independent investigators measure these flows at more than 550 sites, using a technique called eddy covariance.
-Some sites are strategically clustered, for example over a gradient in rainfall, to focus on ecosystem responses to climate change.
+Across the Americas, independent investigators measure these flows at more than 600 sites, using a technique called eddy covariance.
+Some sites are strategically clustered, for example over a gradient in rainfall, to focus on ecosystem responses to environmental variation.
 Other sites measure how land use and agricultural practices affect carbon, water, and energy fluxes.

-By collecting, processing, and sharing the data collected by all these teams, the AmeriFlux Network provides a platform for research that spans the full spectrum of ecosystems and climates, from Amazonian rain-forests to the tundra on North Slope of Alaska.
-The scientific community uses these measurements to assess responses of terrestrial ecosystems to climate, land use, and extreme events such as droughts, storms, or wildfire, as well as to quantify carbon sequestration.
-Knowledge gained from this network not only leads to improved understanding of important ecosystem processes and climate prediction but also advances our foundational understanding of the Earth system to inform future energy and resource decisions.
+By collecting, processing, and sharing the data collected by all these teams, the AmeriFlux Network provides a platform for research that spans the full spectrum of ecosystems and climates, from Amazonian rainforests to the tundra on the North Slope of Alaska.
+The scientific community uses these measurements to assess responses of terrestrial ecosystems to environment, land use, and events such as droughts, storms, or wildfire, as well as to quantify carbon sequestration.
+Knowledge gained from this network not only leads to improved understanding of important ecosystem processes and enhanced predictions in Earth system models but also advances foundational understanding of the Earth system to inform future energy and resource decisions.

-The AmeriFlux Network formed in 1996 with early support by the U.S. Department of Energy (DOE), Forest Service, NASA, and NOAA.
-Starting with just 15 sites in 1997, AmeriFlux is now celebrating its 25th anniversary with more than 585 sites.
-Compared to ten years ago, the network has better coverage in South and Central America and Canada, and data available for four times as many sites (440).
-Over 50 of these have data time series of more than 15 years, and over 3000 site-years of data can be downloaded, 80% of them under a CC-BY-4.0 license.
+The AmeriFlux Network formed in 1996 with early support by the U.S. Department of Energy (DOE), Forest Service, NASA, and National Oceanic and Atmospheric Administration.
+Starting with just 15 sites in 1997, AmeriFlux is now entering its 28th year with more than 600 sites.
+Compared to 10 years ago, the network has better coverage in South and Central America and Canada, and data available for four times as many sites (499), 80% of them under an open CC-BY-4.0 license.
+60 of these have data time series 15 years or longer, and over 3600 site-years of data can be downloaded.

 As a grassroots, investigator-driven network, the AmeriFlux community tailors instrumentation to suit each unique ecosystem.
-This “coalition of the willing” is diverse in its interests, use of technologies, and collaborative approaches.
+This “coalition of the willing” is diverse in its interests, technology uses, and collaborative approaches.

 AMP works with the scientific community to:

-- Enhance observations of ecosystem fluxes at all AmeriFlux sites, with direct operational support to a set of Core sites to assure long-term, high-quality data.
+- Enhance observations of ecosystem fluxes at all AmeriFlux sites, with direct operational support to a set of Core sites to ensure long-term, high-quality data.

 - To ensure that data from this network of independent researchers are comparable and consistent, AMP deploys its technical team with specialized mobile flux instrumentation to visit AmeriFlux sites and has a new “site visit lite” program to evaluate data quality remotely for a larger number of sites.

-- Enable scientists to study disturbances, such as wildfire or hurricane, by loaning portable, rapid response systems for up to three years.
+- Enable scientists to study disturbances, such as wildfire or hurricanes, by loaning portable, rapid response systems for up to three years.

-- Provide open-access data that are consistent, standardized, and tailored to user needs.
+- Provide open-access data that are consistent, standardized, and easy to use.

 - Produce gap-filled and partitioned AmeriFlux-FLUXNET data product using the ONEFlux pipeline.

-- Strengthen the AmeriFlux community and its early career scientists through annual community meetings, hands-on training, and robust webinar offerings.
+- Strengthen the AmeriFlux community and its early career scientists through annual community meetings, hands-on trainings, and diverse webinar offerings.

 - Produce Theme Years that energize the community and increase visibility and impact of AmeriFlux research.
-2022–2024 will have the theme of Remote Sensing.
-Past themes were the Year of Methane and the Year of Water Fluxes.
+2022–2024 has the theme of Remote Sensing, which is connecting flux science and scientists to new datasets, NASA collaborations, and other networks.
+(Past themes of Methane Fluxes and Water Fluxes continue to produce community-led synthesis activities.)

-- Promote best safety and inclusion practices across the network.
+- Promote safety and inclusion in Earth sciences.

 - Quantify sources and sinks for terrestrial ecosystem carbon, and how they are influenced by disturbance, land use, climate, nutrients, and pollutants.